libre-ops/ansible-role-debezium/README.md

 -----

 You'll most likely be using Kafka Connect, and either the `protobufs` or `wal2json` plugins.
-These all require additional setup that isn't included here.
+These all require additional setup that isn't included here, but you can install `wal2json` via this [role](https://github.com/libre-ops/wal2json).
 The defaults for interacting with Kafka assume the use of `Confluent`:
 ```
 kafka_user: cp-kafka
 kafka_group: confluent